A sumptuous and opulent town in the Val di Noto, Scicli (in the province of Ragusa) is a must-see item on a trip to discover Baroque Sicily.

-The Street Francesco Mormino Penna is a unique scenery made of eighteenth century noble palaces (Palazzo Spadaro, Palazzo Bonelli, Palace Conti, Palazzo Porcelli-Battaglia-Sgarlata-Veneziano, Palazzo Papaleo, Palazzo Carpentieri, Palazzo di Città, Palazzo Donzelli-Iacono) and ecclesiastical baroque architectures (Church of San Giovanni Evangelista, Church of San Michele, Church of Santa Teresa) all built with local white stone.
-The English art historian, Anthony Blunt, once declared that Beneventano Palace is the most beautiful Baroque palace in Sicily, famous for its Moorish heads masks.
+Via Francesco Mormino Penna, considered one of the most beautiful streets in Sicily, is a unique scenographic ensemble of 18th-century aristocratic buildings (Palazzo Spadaro, Palazzo Bonelli, Palazzo Conti, Palazzo Porcelli-Battaglia-Sgarlata-Veneziano, Palazzo Papaleo, Palazzo Carpentieri, Palazzo di Città, Palazzo Donzelli-Iacono) and late Baroque ecclesiastical architecture in local gilded stone (Church of San Giovanni Evangelista, Church of San Michele, Church of Santa Teresa).

-The nineteenth-century Piazza Busacca is dominated by the statue of Pietro di Lorenzo, also called Busacca, and surrounded by the monumental complex of the Church and the Convent of the Carmine, by Palazzo Busacca and Palazzo Scimone.
-From the southern side of the square we take the quarry of Santa Maria the Nova: one behind the other we catch sight of the Church and the Convent of San Domenico, the Church of Santa Maria of the Consolation and the neoclassic Church of Santa Maria la Nova, the Sanctuary of Maria SS. of the Pity since 1994.
+The 19th-century Piazza Busacca is dominated by the statue of Pietro di Lorenzo known as Busacca and surrounded by the monumental complex of the Church and Convent of the Carmine, Palazzo Busacca and Palazzo Scimone.
+From the south side of the square we enter the cava of Santa Maria la Nova.
+Here, in sequence, we find the Church and Convent of San Domenico, the Church of Santa Maria della Consolazione and the neoclassical Church of Santa Maria la Nova, since 1994 known as the Santuario di Maria SS. della Pietà.

-Coupled with its historic center, Scicli has another soul, the one that rests on its hills where the ancient settlement was, before the 1693 earthquake.
-The mighty shape of the Churh St. Matteo (the main church up to 1874 and the symbol of the city’s identity) overlooks the whole town.
-Always on the homonym hill, the Churches of Santa Lucia, Santo Spirito, and San Vito, besides the military architectures of the Castiddazzu (tower of the XV century) and the Castle of the Tre Cantoni or triquetro.
-Then there is another hill, the Croce, rich of religious architectures, also called franciscan because of the convents built by the order: the Convent of the Capuchins inside Villa Penna and Santa Maria della Croce.
+Together with its historical centre, Scicli has another soul, the one that rests on its hills where the ancient inhabited area rose, before the earthquake of 1693.
+The town is dominated by the imposing bulk of the ancient matrix (until 1874) of San Matteo, the identity of the people of Scicli.
+Also on the hill of the same name are located the churches of Santa Lucia, Santo Spirito and San Vito, as well as the military structure of the Castiddazzu (the tower of a lost keep probably dating from the 15th century) and the Castello dei Tre Cantoni or triquetro, due to the remains of a triangular tower that was part of the ancient defensive complex.
+Another hill rich in religious architecture is that of the Croce, also called Franciscan because of the convents of the order built one at the base, the Convent of the Capuchin Fathers inside Villa Penna and that of Santa Maria della Croce.

-On the hill there’s also the small old church of the Calvary.
-Scattered all over the city, there are some small churches as the seventeenth-century Church of Santa Maria of Piedigrotta, the Church of St. Pietro, the Madonna of the Catena and the small hermitage of St. Guglielmo hermit, Patron Saint of the city.
+On the hill is the small rock church of Calvario.
+Other small rock churches around the city include the 17th-century Church of Santa Maria di Piedigrotta, the Church of San Pietro, the Church of the Madonna della Catena and the small hermitage of San Guglielmo eremita, the city’s patron saint.

-Inside the churches and the buildings there are so many paintings and frescos of rare beauty.
-Among them it is worth mentioning the seventeenth-century painting of Christ of Burgos, also called “Christ with skirt” because it shows a crucified Christ wearing a white clerical robe, edged with a lace band.
-There are no other known similar examples in Europe, but only a wooden sculpture dating back to the XIV century in the Church of Santa Maria in Burgos, in Spain.
-We also mention the Deposition of St. Bartholomeo by Mattia Preti.
+In addition to religious architecture, there are also paintings and frescoes of rare beauty inside the churches and palaces.
+One of the most outstanding is the 17th-century painting of the Christ of Burgos, also known as “Christ in a skirt” because it depicts a crucified Christ wearing a white priest’s robe trimmed with a lace sash.
+There are no known examples in Europe other than a 14th-century wooden sculpture in the Mother Church of Santa Maria in Burgos, Spain.
+Also worth mentioning is the Deposition of St. Bartholomew by the painter of the Caravaggio school, Mattia Preti.

-All three spring festivals are World Intangible Heritage since 2011 along with the little Songs to the Immaculate Conception and the landscape of the Hyblaean countryside, characterized by dry stone walls and carob trees.
+All three spring festivals were proclaimed Intangible Heritage of Humanity in 2011, along with the Canzoncine dell’Immacolata Concezione (songs of the Immaculate Conception) and the landscape of the Hyblean countryside, characterised by dry stone walls and carob trees.

-Scicli is also one of the hubs of the contemporary art in Europe.
-In the city there is a school of painting and sculpture, called Group of Scicli, which includes primarily Piero Guccione and Franco Sarnari, then Franco Polizzi, Carmelo Candiano, Sonia Alvarez, Giuseppe Puglisi, Salvatore Paolino, Giuseppe Colombo and Pietro Zuccaro.
-Some jobs of these local masters are permanently exposed at Palace Spadaro in the Via Francesco Mormino Penna.
+Scicli is also one of the hubs of contemporary art in Europe.
+The town has a school of painting and sculpture, called the Scicli Group, whose members include Piero Guccione and Franco Sarnari, Franco Polizzi, Carmelo Candiano, Sonia Alvarez, Giuseppe Puglisi, Salvatore Paolino, Giuseppe Colombo and Piero Zuccaro.
+Some of the Scicli masters’ works are on permanent display at Palazzo Spadaro in Via Francesco Mormino Penna.